All Episodes

 So let me set that straight.

-Remember, SARS was was a coronavirus.
+And scientists studying coronavirus, remember, SARS was a coronavirus.

-Um, but anyway, and the virus was transmitted from a bat to a worker.
+But anyway, and the virus was transmitted from a bat to a worker, ground zero in this case.

 The worker worked in the Wuhan lab.